ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 }
 ```

-^ Simple implementation easy to use in tests
+^ Simple easy-to-use implementation

+^ Can be created easily in test

 ---

-[.code-highlight: 1-3, 9]

 # Functional Interfaces